Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Added: Option which allows users to only delete own topics without replies
+* Added: Support for forum name in title of notifications
 * Improved compatibility with WP-Sweep
 * Removed: Themes functionality
 * Performance improvements and code optimizations